Scarborough Town Centre: History

 The Sears store closed in late 2017 as part of the liquidation of Canadian operations.
 The Sears store is expected to be redeveloped by the mall in the future, though they have not yet said what is planned.
-The 1st floor has been remodeled into Urban Behavior.
+The 1st floor has been remodelled into Urban Behavior.
 In 2018, the mall opened a Muji store near the Centre Court.
 The store is the 5th in the GTA.
 A Miniso also opened outside of Walmart, in the former Roots Canada, which has relocated next to Aritzia.
 In February 2021, it was announced that the second level of the former Sears location had been prepared as a large-scale clinic for distribution of the COVID-19 vaccine during the COVID-19 pandemic in Toronto.
+On August 23, 2023, an IKEA store opened on the lower level of the former Sears space.
+On October 14, 2023, a Decathlon store opened on the upper level of the former Sears space and on May 13, 2024, a Toys "R" Us opened.
+Hudson’s Bay closed on June 1 as part of the company’s liquidation.
+In Summer 2025 a Winners is set to open replacing Gap and also replacing The Old Sukoski Mart Store Victoria Secret and Muji.

+On August 21, 2025, a man was shot and killed in a shooting inside the family washroom near the lower-level food court.
+The victim was identified as 19-year-old Daniel Amalathas.
+Police have deemed the shooting a homicide.
+On August 29, two 17-year-old boys were arrested and charged with second-degree murder in connection with the shooting.

 Proposed development

 Currently, multiple plans are proposed for the shopping mall and its surroundings.

 Scarborough Subway Extension

 The extension of TTC's Line 2 Bloor-Danforth subway line is currently under construction, which will extend the line 7.8 kilometers.
 The extension will start from Kennedy station and go north towards McCowan Road and Sheppard Avenue with a station at the centre.
 This will replace the current Line 3 Scarborough that passes through the centre.
 The extension is expected to be complete around 2030.